 A Comprehensive Appraisal of Risk Prediction Models for Cardiogenic Shock

-Anusha G. Bhat, Sean van Diepen, Jason N. Katz, Ashequl Islam, Benham N. Tehrani, Alexander G. Truesdell, Navin K. Kapur, David R. Holmes, Venugopal Menon, Wissam A. Jaber, William J. Nicholson, David X. Zhao, Saraschandra Vallabhajosyula
+Anusha G. Bhat, Sean Van Diepen, Jason N. Katz, Ashequl Islam, Benham N. Tehrani, Alexander G. Truesdell, Navin K. Kapur, David R. Holmes, Venugopal Menon, Wissam A. Jaber, William J. Nicholson, David X. Zhao, Saraschandra Vallabhajosyula

 Research output: Contribution to journalReview articlepeer-review